ronnyml/snowplow-wiki/events-and-contexts/Schema-registry.md

 Once you've committed your updated table definition into Github, you need to either create or modify the table in Redshift, either by executing the `CREATE TABLE` statement directly, or `ALTER TABLE` (if you're e.g. adding a column to an existing table).

-Note that it is essential that any new tables you create are owned by the storageloader user.
+Note that it is essential that any new tables you create are owned by the `storageloader` user.
 This is the user that we use to load and model data in Redshift.
 Once you've created your new table:

 ```sql
 CREATE TABLE my_new_table
 ...
 ```

 ###6.
-Sending data into Snowplow using the schema reference as custom unstructured events or contexts
+Sending data into Snowplow using the schema reference as self-describing events or contexts

-Once you have gone through the above process, you can start sending data that conforms to the schema(s) you've created into Snowplow as unstructured events and custom contexts.
+Once you have gone through the above process, you can start sending data that conforms to the schema(s) you've created into Snowplow as self-describing events (also called unstructured events) and custom contexts.

-In both cases (custom unstructured events and contexts), the data is sent in as a JSON with two fields, a schema field with a reference to the location of the schema in Iglu, and a data field, with the actual data being sent, e.g.
+In both cases (self-describing events and custom contexts), the data is sent in as a JSON with two fields, a schema field with a reference to the location of the schema in Iglu, and a data field, with the actual data being sent, e.g.

 ```json
 {